commschamp/comms_champion/README.md

 [COMMS Library](#comms-library).
 The developed protocol plugins reuse the same message definitions code that was initially developed for the embedded application itself.

-# What's Inside?
-This repository provides the [COMMS Library](#comms-library), which can be used to develop custom communication protocols.
-It also provides a set of various applications and utilities, called [CommsChampion](#commschampion-tools), that can help in protocol development, visualisation and analysis.

 # COMMS Library
 **COMMS** is the **C++(11)** headers only, platform independent library,